KrianJ/spider_demo/README.txt

     2. tb_spider:
         I try to implement taobao spider by using 2 method(requests and selenium).Here is the instruction of tb_spider files:
             > config.py: Spider configuration includes Database stuff
-            > main.py: Crawl all the commodities base info in the index page after searching the key word.(Using selenium)
+            > main.py: Crawl all the commodities basic info in the index page after searching the key word.(Using selenium)
             > details_by_requests(selenium): Crawl the detail info about each commodity collected by main.py(requests or selenium)
             > multiprocess_test.py: Accelerate spider by using multi processes, which only achieve selenium way till this moment.
-            > parse_url: parse the data string which added in request params when sending request.
+            > parse_url: extract the data string, added in request params when sending request, from the current url.